guitarvydas/rt0d/doc/2023-05-19-Working Paper rt0d.md

 Context-dependent operations.
 The outside world sees only one thing - a callable function, the function, though, has access to operations that cannot be accessed by the outside world.

+---

+# Appendix - Abridged Version

+# Working Paper rt0D
+..."Computer" is a Misnomer, "Function" is a Misnomer, "CPU" is a Misnomer, Mathematics Notation, Verbatim, How?...

+The ultimate goal is to enable the use of diagrams as syntax (DaS).
+This is but a step in that direction.

+...
+"RT" is like assembler with a recursive syntax, instead of a line-oriented syntax ...

+The rest of the note is at https://github.com/guitarvydas/rt0d/blob/main/doc/2023-05-19-Working%20Paper%20rt0d.md